 3.4 Geographical skills

-Pupils will receive five 1 hour lessons and four pieces of homework over a two-week timetable.
+Pupils will receive five 1 hour lessons and 2 pieces of homework over a two-week timetable.
 During the course, pupils will sit mid and end of unit tests on each topic in order to assess progress.
-They will also sit a past paper on Paper 1 for their Year 10 exam and paper 2 and 3 for their Year 11 mock exam.
+They will also sit a past paper on Paper 1 for their Year 10 exam and paper 1 and 2 for their Year 11 mock exam.

 Geography is not only up-to-date and relevant, it is one of the most exciting, adventurous and valuable subjects to study today.
 So many of the world’s current problems boil down to geography and need the geographers of the future to help us understand them.